CMU-IDS-2020/a3-schweitzer_yoo_a3/writeup.md

 ![A screenshot of macro view.
 Could be a GIF.](macroViewA3.jpg)
 ![A screenshot of individual view.
 Could be a GIF.](individualViewA3.jpg)

-TODO: Short abstract describing the main goals and how you achieved them.
+![TODO: Short abstract describing the main goals and how you achieved them.]

 Restaurants - there's a lot to learn about them.  from their ratings, and their review trends.
 Whether you're someone who likes food, a business owner, or a city planner -- restaurant ratings, characteristics, and over-time data projection offer a great deal of insight. \\This web-app allows users to view two tabs which illuminate this data, configured from Yelp business and review data.
 Each tab allows users to focus in on a high-level look at city review trends or low-level restaurant-specific infomration.
 Viewports can be used individually to narrow in on high or low level specific questions, or used together for in depth analysis of overtime trends and projections.

 ## Project Goals

-TODO: **A clear description of the goals of your project.** Describe the question that you are enabling a user to answer.
-The question should be compelling and the solution should be focused on helping users achieve their goals.
+![TODO: **A clear description of the goals of your project.** Describe the question that you are enabling a user to answer.
+The question should be compelling and the solution should be focused on helping users achieve their goals. ]

 Our project goals are twofold.
 We want to provide a tool for both a higher-level and lower-level look at restaurant data.
 For a business owner or city planner, the first question **(Q1)** is 'how have prefernce sentiment (negative, positive, or neutral) changed overtime and how do these vary between cities?'
 For a general user, the second question **(Q2)** is 'how can a restaurant search be configured to an in individual's taste and preferences?'

 ## Design

-TODO: **A rationale for your design decisions.** How did you choose your particular visual encodings and interaction techniques?
-What alternatives did you consider and how did you arrive at your ultimate choices?
+![TODO: **A rationale for your design decisions.** How did you choose your particular visual encodings and interaction techniques?
+What alternatives did you consider and how did you arrive at your ultimate choices?]

 **TAB 1**: Macro-City View\
 To address **Q1**, we created a viewport allowing a user to view four maps.
 Maps show restaurant data for Pittsburgh, Montreal, Cleveland, and Toronto.
 Users can specify a range of stars (1 to 5) with which to filter the data.
 Maps update to show all restaurants within that star range.
 A graph below shows how negative, positive, and neutral preference has changed overtime.
 Users can select select between three buttons ('Negative,' 'Positive,' and 'Neutral') to specify a the sentement of reviews and ratings.
 The chart updates, colorizing the degree of negativity/positivity/neutrality over each year of submitted reviews to reflect the strength of sentiment.
 The size of each circle on the graph remains the same and showcases the total number or reviews submitted over time for each.
 In this view users cannot see the specific data of each city to reduce the over-saturation of information and keep the focus around restaurant sentiment.